unChaz/sci-fi-5e/docs/rules/equipment.md

 **_scarab skin._** Lightweight metal lined combat armor.

-**_Pulse Armor._** Powered by a small generator, this expensive shielding deflects projectiles.
+**_pulse armor._** Powered by a small generator, this expensive shielding deflects projectiles.
 Once depleted it takes time to recharge.
 Pulse armor can be quite expensive, but ideal if you are trying to keep a low profile.

 #### Medium Armor